iTroxB/Programming-Languages/C/C.md

 printf("%d", myNum);
 ```

-- O copie valores a variables vacías:
+- ó copiar valores a variables vacías:

 ```c
 // Create a variable and assign the value 15 to it